sustainablefarms/msod/README.md

 + predicting for multiple species and multiple sites

 + simulating from given models (core because very important for code testing)

++ remove the standardising of data to 1 with mean 0

 ### Small Helping Functionality
 + standardising and preparing data